timKraeuter/Coordination-2024/artifacts/venn-diagram-scripts/README.md

 ### UpSet plot: Custom approaches

 UpSet plots make most sense for more than three approaches.
-You can add as many approac
+You can add as many approaches as arguments as you want.

 **Script:**